 The pedal reference point (PRP) is a point on the accelerator pedal from which fore-aft dimensions are measured in the UMTRI calculations.
 The PRP is defined in side view using the midline contour of the accelerator pedal (Figure 1).
-The PRP lies on the surface of the pedal at the lateral midline and is 200 mm from the heel rest surface (floormat).
-The heel rest surface is the horizontal plane on the floormat passing through the H-point manikin (or ATD) heel point when the foot is on the pedal.
-The PRP can be located as follows:
+The PRP lies on the surface of the pedal at

 - 1.1.
 If the vehicle has an accelerator pedal with fore-aft adjustment, adjust the pedal to its forwardmost position. - 1.2.
 Place masking tape or some other markable material on the accelerator pedal surface.
 Mark a line defining the lateral center of the pedal.
 If the pedal is inclined in the plane perpendicular to the surface (e.g., if the top of the pedal is inboard of the bottom of the pedal), make the line pass through the lateral center of the pedal at each vertical level.
-The PRP is used for fore-aft reference dimensions only, so the lateral position of the pedal centerline is important only as it affects the fore-aft position of the PRP.
-Using this line, the PRP is located using one of the following methods:
+The PRP is used for fore-aft reference dimensions only, so the lateral position of the pedal centerline is important only as it affects the fore-aft position of the PRP. - 1.3.
+Enter the coordinates of three points on the pedal centerline (close to the top, middle, and bottom of the pedal) into the appropriate cells of the CMM Data worksheet. - 1.4.
+Enter the coordinates of two heel rest surface points into the appropriate cells of the CMM Data worksheet.
+The heel rest surface points should be measured with the floormat installed and should lie below and slightly rearward of the accelerator pedal with a minimum distance of 50 mm between them.